If you’re thinking about visiting the Blasket Islands in Kerry, you’ve landed in the right place.

 If you’re in search of unique things to do on the Blasket Islands, the Eco Marine Tour should tickle your fancy.

-This tour is a great way to see the island from a unique perspective and, if the weathers fine, you’ll be treated to great views throughout.
+This tour is a great way to see the island from a unique perspective and, if the weather is fine, you’ll be treated to great views throughout.

 4. The most westerly coffee shop in Europe

-The Blasket Islands Cafe shot to fame several years ago when it advertised the ‘Best Job in the World’, while looking for 2 people to live in the island accommodation and run the cafe.
+The Blasket Islands Cafe shot to fame several years ago when it advertised the ‘Best Job in the World’ while looking for two people to live in the island accommodation and run the cafe.